BelgianBiodiversityPlatform/catalogue-lepidoptera-belgium-webapp/README.md

 - Show the page fragment mechanism/markdown and ask if ok
 - Family overview on home page: vernacular name always id Dutch?
 Or current language with Dutch fallback?
 Something else?
+- On home page: what's new...
+Should it be a simple block of text :(